open-ephys/ephys-course/source/Materials/exday1TA.rst

    :class: tanote

     Students can get confused about using Ohm's law over a whole closed circuit (to get current) and over individual components (voltage drops).
 It helps to remind them at which points in the circuit current must be equal and where voltage must be highest and lowest.
 Check that they understand why the current across these two resistors can be different, but not in the closed circuit above.
+    Decreasing the resistance of any of the two resistors increases the current since they are in series and V = I * (R1+R2).
+Changes the ratio of the resistors changes the voltage drop over each resistor.

+    4A: voltage over both resistors is the same as they are connected in parallel to a 5V source.
+Current will vary with resistance.

+    Circuit analysis refresher
+    In series: same current flowing through components.
+In parallel: same voltage across components.
+KCL in each node current should add up to zero.
+KVL in each loop voltage should add up to zero.

+    Methods for solving a circuit: Equivalent https://www.khanacademy.org/science/in-in-class10th-physics/in-in-electricity/in-in-solving-a-circuit-with-series-and-parallel-resistors/v/solved-example-finding-current-voltage-in-a-circuit and more advanced methods https://www.khanacademy.org/science/electrical-engineering/ee-circuit-analysis-topic/ee-dc-circuit-analysis/a/ee-circuit-analysis-overview

 5. Voltage Divider
 ###################################